vanabharathiraja/python-learning/PYTHON-FOR-KIDS.md

    - Fun facts about Python (like its name coming from Monty Python)

 #### 2. **Setting Up**
-   - Installing Python (with the help of an adult)
+   - Installing Python (with the help of parents/teachers)
    - Introduction to an IDE (like IDLE or a simple one like Mu)

 #### 3. **Your First Python Program**